2018 J. Lohr Estates Wildflower Valdiguié

-A warmer year in this cool climate growing area resulted in a remarkable showing for the 2017 J. Lohr Estates Wildflower Valdiguié.
-Bright red hues and profuse brambly fruit aromas are accented by black pepper notes.
+A remarkable year in this cool climate growing area resulted in exceptional flavor development for the 2018 J. Lohr Estates Wildflower Valdiguié.
+Bright and youthful red hues and profuse brambly fruit aromas are accented by black pepper notes.
 On tasting, a zesty attack of pomegranate and blueberry fruit leaves crisp, fresh fruit on the palate.
-Serve cool, and drink your last bottle just in time for the release of the new vintage!

 Monterey AVA, Monterey County, CA